PX4/PX4-Autopilot/Tools/simulation/gz/tools/avl_automation/README.md

 Running individual parts: run just one section TODO: provide custom commands to do this.

+## Run

+To run the program all that is needed is to modify the input.yml to the plane that you desire and then run `python input_avl.py`.
+Note that you require to have the yaml and argparse packages in your python environment to run this.

 ## IMPORTANT POINTS TO NOTE
 A control surface in AVL is always defined from left to right.
 This means you need to first provide the left edge of a surface and then the right edge.
 If you do this the opposite way around, a surface will essentially be defined upside down.